 Every now and again, you’ll encounter someone — a colleague, a friend of a friend, a stranger on the bus — who seems somehow oblivious to the fact that holy cow, they stink.
-It may be overpowering B.O., wafts of cheesy feet stench or just plain old death-breath, but most of us have wondered, every now and again, do I smell bad right now?
+It may be overpowering B.O., wafts of cheesy feet stench or just plain old bad breath, but most of us have wondered, every now and again, do I smell bad right now?
 More troubling still is the next question: How do I tell?
 Since we’re all so inured to the smells our own body makes, how can we be sure we’re not that one stinky guy that everyone talks about?

-The good news, according to Dr. George Preti, an expert in human bodily odors at the Monell Chemical Sense Center, is that these days, most of us probably don’t need to worry.
-“People in America or Western Europe, we shower every day and bad hygiene is at a pretty low level,” he says.
+The good news is that, these days, most of us don’t need to worry.
+“People in America or Western Europe, we shower every day and bad hygiene is at a pretty low level,” Dr. George Preti, formerly of the Monell Chemical Sense Center, told us when we interviewed him in 2016.
 “Most folks don’t produce odor that’s noticeable at a social distance.
 Your feet, say — generally, in social situations, your feet are not going to be noticeable because you’ve got shoes on.
 Unless you take them off, the odor doesn’t permeate the room.”

 Preti further explained to us that it’s not just that products for keeping smells at bay have gotten better — we’ve also gotten better at using them.
 While your grandad may not approve of (or understand) your more involved daily grooming regimen, he should at least appreciate how much better our public spaces smell as a result.
 “Things are much different from when I used to ride public transportation as a kid in New York — you don’t pick up a lot of bad odors nowadays,” Preti told us.
 “Armpit odor used to be a lot more prevalent — I used to ride the subways in the summertime in Manhattan during the late 50s and early 60s, and I distinctly remember noticing the odor much more back in those days.”